UTXOnly/openai_int_example/README.md

 - **API Key Errors**: Ensure that the API keys in the `.env` file are correct and have the necessary permissions.
 - **Connection Issues**: Verify that the Datadog agent and the application can communicate by checking the logs and network settings.

-## Contributing

-Feel free to submit issues or pull requests.
-For major changes, please open an issue first to discuss what you would like to change.